Nappa Hall: Vyner

 Lady Mary Gertrude Weddell, daughter and one of the co-heiresses of Thomas de Grey, 2nd Earl de Grey, inherited Nappa as her portion.
 She married Captain H. Vyner, and was lady of the manor until 1892.

 Metcalfe (return)

 The Metcalfes moved back in 1889, first as tenants and in 1930 as owners.
 William Metcalfe sold the house in 2008.
 The new owners have put forward plans to restore the house.

+The title "Lord of the Manor of Nappa in the County of Yorkshire" remains in the Metcalfe family.
+The present holder is Shaun Metcalfe, who lives in New Zealand.